1. Hell and Punishment: Eternal, Conscious Torment

 Sodom and Gomorrah and surrounding towns gave themselves up to sexual immorality and perversion.
 “They serve as an example of those who suffer punishment of eternal fire.”
 Again “eternal” is the best translation of the Greek adjective aiōnios.
 Therefore, this verse clearly supports ECT.

-One last mention (thankfully!): see my post and a look at Hebrew and Greek lexicons:
+One last mention (thankfully!): see my post and a look at a summary of Hebrew and Greek lexicons:

 What Do Words ‘Eternity,’ ‘Eternal’ Fully Mean in the Bible?